A Note from NEED:

 Coloring Sheets, Stories, Family Fun, & PowerPoints

-• Cool Coal Story – Students will be able to describe how energy is transformed in coal to create electricity using props!
+- A Coal Story – Students will be able to describe how energy is transformed in coal to create electricity using props!
+Coal Story Props and Props Answer Key.

-• A Nifty Natural Gas Story – Students will explore the energy transformations associated with a natural gas energy flow – from formation to end use.
+- A Natural Gas Story – Students will explore the energy transformations associated with a natural gas energy flow – from formation to end use.
+Natural Gas Story Props and Props Answer Key.

 NEED’s library of guides and activities is extensive.
 The list below contains some teacher and student favorites that can be done at home.
 If you work with/have younger kids they may need some assistance.